 Using conditionals effectively allows students to create meaningful programs and tap into Edison's powerful sensors.
-This means that students need to have a clear
+This means that students need to have a clear understanding of how conditionals, especially 'if' and if-else structures, work in programs, including when these structures are stacked or nested.
 Being able to follow the flow of a program which contains conditionals and loop control structures can seem like quite an imposing task at first.
 This activity challenges students to work through different programs, following the flow of the code to understand how the programs work.
 Putting their computational thinking skills to work, students will decompose programs to understand what will happen in different conditional situations.
 They then see the power of branching programs nested in loops by writing and testing a clap-controlled driving program.